loranga/Loranga-Gateway/readme.md

 # Loranga IoT HAT

-Loranga is a IoT HAT transforming your Raspberry Pi into a gateway for IoT, It uses LoRa and 2G radio to connect all your sensors to the world easyly
+Loranga is a Raspberry Pi compatible board designed to make it easier to set up an internet connected LoRa IoT network anywhere a cell phone signal is available.
+The LoRa Technology enables long range, low power and low cost communication between devices.

 It is designed for the Raspberry Pi Zero (other RPi boards with 40-pin header will also work).

 ## Functional diagram

-bla bla
+Loranga combines the power of a 2G network with the great LoRa network.
+It uses the HopeRF RF95W LoRa Transceiver and a SIMCom SIM800L 2G Module

 ## Features

-bla bla
+- Fully compatible with 40-pin GPIO connector of Raspberry pi

+- Contains it's own micro USB connector to power Loranga itself and the Raspberry pi

+- Each wireless module has it's own u.FL antenna connector.

+- Loranga has 2 Built-in status LEDs for 2G module and also 1 connected to a GPIO for any use.

+-

 # How to use